-National Mentorship Month is underway, and the WSBA is rolling out informative workshops, a legal lunchbox, MentorLink Mixers, programs for credit, and more.
+National Mentorship Month is underway, and the WSBA is rolling out informative workshops, a free Legal Lunchbox, free MentorLink Mixers, programs for credit, and more.
 There’s something for everyone, regardless of your area of practice or years in law.
 Plan to attend one or more of these events.
 And, throughout the year, you can use WSBA MentorLink to find a mentorship program that works for you.
+Read more

 Veterans Day is Nov.
 11, and we’d like to take a moment to thank our veterans for their service.
 If you’d like to show your appreciation for those who served, there are many ways to provide legal assistance to Washington veterans.
 Read more

 Like most attorneys, Michael Addams wears many hats: principal partner at the Spokane law firm Addams & Leavitt, board member of CASA Partners and Teen Closet, Washington Air National guardsman, WSBA Low Bono Section member, husband and father.
 In addition, Michael and his firm have incorporated a significant number of moderate means clients into their practice.